richardbumbury/results-js/README.md

-# Result Library
+# Results

 ## Overview
-The `Result` library is a cutting-edge tool designed to inject Functional Programming principles into an Object-Oriented Programming environment.
+`Results` is a cutting-edge tool designed to inject Functional Programming principles into an Object-Oriented Programming environment.
 Its primary objective is to encapsulate the outcome of operations, clearly differentiating between successful results and failures.
 This unique approach enhances error handling, boosts code readability, and fosters robust, maintainable code structures.

 ## Core Concept
-The cornerstone of the `Result` library is the `Result` class.
+The cornerstone of `Results` is the `Result` class.
 This class functions as a type-safe union, capable of holding either a success value or an error object, but never both.
 This structure allows methods to return a `Result` object that communicates the outcome of an operation.

 ## Key Features